nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/node-js-race-conditions/index.md

 In our `main` function, when we execute `sellGrapes()` and `sellOlives()`, since we are not awaiting the two operations independently, we are essentially scheduling both operations onto the event loop.

 We only await the two transactions after they have been already scheduled, which means that they will work concurrently.
-After the two transactions have been scheduled, we wait for `transaction1` to finish and only then we wait for `transaction2` to complete.
+After the two transactions have been scheduled, we wait for `transaction1` to complete and only then we wait for `transaction2` to complete.
 Note that `transaction2` might complete even before `transaction1`.
 In other words, awaiting for `transaction1` doesn't block `transaction2` in any way.

 This approach is similar to writing the following code: